Reinhardjs/clean-cqrs-go/README.md

 # Clean & CQRS Architecture with Go

-This is a simple articles rest api built with the implementation of CQRS and Clean Architecture.
+This is a simple Article Rest API built with the implementation of CQRS and Clean Architecture.

 <br>